mallorymullins/BrickBreaker/README.md

 We also need to update the X, Y, Xd,yd variables so the ball will be painted in its new position.
 <div align="center"> <img src="assets/Part0.PNG"></div>

+## Initialize the Paddle
 Next i added the paddle that the ball would eventually bounce off of.
 You need to initialize the paddle height, width,and placement
 <div align="center"> <img src="assets/Part5.PNG"></div>
 The placement math is done byy subtracting the paddles with from the canvas and dividing by 2.
 Similarly how you would ang a picture on the center of the wall.
 It tells you how far in from the edge the first edge should be.

+## Make the Paddle
 We then need to Draw the Paddle.
 <div align="center"> <img src="assets/Part6.PNG"></div>
 In this function we get the beginning path establish, the starting point, the color, fill in the shape of the color we have chosen and the closepath().

 Then add the drawPaddle() to draw().

+## Build the walls
-We need to establish are colision course now that we have the paddle.
+We need to establish are collision course now that we have the paddle.
 We need the ball to bounce off the walls in order to even think about using the paddle.
 First we need to make sure the program recognizes when the outside of the ball hits the wall not the center of the ball.
 <div align="center"> <img src="assets/Part7.PNG"></div>
 For the step above it is only demonstrated for the right and top wall, you have to repeat for the bottom wall and the left wall.
 The bottom wall will be edited later which is why I did not include it here.

+## Which ever Which way
 Our Next step is to etablish the moving of the paddle especially if you want to hit the ball.
 Here we set them as false since nothing has been touched yet.
 <div align="center"> <img src="assets/Part8.PNG"></div>